 - 1. The contest will be divided into three areas: identification slide show, written test, and knowledge station.
 Contestants will be divided into groups and have time limits for each station area. - 2.
-The contest will be conducted using a scantrons Universal Form D Version 2 Form #705D-2 (Hippology form 2) - 3.
 While completing the competition, there will be no conferring between contestants or between a contestant and anyone else except as directed by contest officials.
 Contestants will be allowed specific time limits to complete each individual competition class.
-In addition, no technology devices including cell phones, smart watches, etc. - 4.
-Contestants will need to bring a No. 2 pencil for the scantron and a clip board.
+In addition, no technology devices including cell phones, smart watches, etc. - 3.
+Contestants will need to bring a No. 2 pencil and a clip board.
 The contestants may not bring books, notes, pamphlets, or other reference material into the contest area.
 Contest officials reserve the right to check all contestant's notepads or clipboards to make sure they are blank prior to the contest.
-Violators are subject to contest dismissal. - 5.
+Violators are subject to contest dismissal. - 4.
 Contestants are not to pick up or touch any item that is being identified or evaluated in the individual knowledge station classes, unless otherwise directed by contest officials.